fdepaolis/github-site/index.md

 ### Purpose
-I plan to use this page for my data science projects.
-This is the begining of this page and there is not much content yet.
-Come back later
+I plan to use this page for my data science projects and most of them are developed for teaching purposes.
+There will be lots of references to the work of others, and hopefully people will find it useful.

 ### Projects